Peace Prize Winner 2021

 On Tuesday, June 22, 2021, the Pahl Peace Prize was awarded for the first time to Benjamin Ferencz, a U.S. lawyer who has spent his life fighting against war, for peace and for justice.
 The Peace Prize honored Benjamin Ferencz for his lifelong commitment to peace.

-On screen: Benjamin Ferencz (Award Winner of the Pahl Peace Prize 2021)
+: Benjamin Ferencz (Award Winner of the Pahl Peace Prize 2021)

 Personal